BabylonJS/OldDocumentationSite/content/How_To/mesh/Gizmo.md

  - [ScaleGizmo](https://www.babylonjs-playground.com/#31M2AP#8)
  - [RotationGizmo](https://www.babylonjs-playground.com/#31M2AP#7)

 The single axis gizmos within these are exposed via the xGizmo, yGizmo and zGizmo properties.
+The scale gizmo also has a uniformScaleGizmo property which references center gizmo used to uniformly scale.

 ## Bounding box Gizmo